 Charlie grew even more ill-tempered.
 “Who do you think you are?
 I said get off my property.
 I won’t have the heat shut me down tonight, not because some know-it-the-fuck-all wants to get his kid drunk.
 Now, one last time . . . “ He popped the bar with his bat.
 “Get the hell out of here.”

 When my dad got in the car, he opened another Heidel-Brau and gave me one.
 I didn’t know what to say.
-Outside, it began to snow.
+It began to snow.
 I could feel my dad stewing, and when he did that, I got a beating.
 I redirected the situation.

 “Say, dad,” I said, shattering the silence, “I know where I can buy a six pack right close to here.
 Let’s just go there and we’ll drink that beer together.”